All Aboard: Volunteers work to get train rolling again at NC Museum of Dolls, Toys and Miniatures - Salisbury Post

 All Aboard: Volunteers work to get train rolling again at NC Museum of Dolls, Toys and Miniatures

-SPENCER — In the back of the NC Museum of Dolls, Toys and Miniatures, past the intricate dollhouses and puppets, a five-track model train display spans snowy mountains and bridges while winding through old western towns and Christmas villages.
+SPENCER — In the back of the N.C.
+Museum of Dolls, Toys and Miniatures, past the intricate dollhouses and puppets, a five-track model train display spans snowy mountains and bridges while winding through old western towns and Christmas villages.

 The train set was donated to the museum, located at 104 Fourth St. when it opened in 2012.
 To get the large display into the building, the front windows of the museum were taken out, and the set was carried inside piece by piece with the help of a small Bobcat front loader.